 Presumption of Equal Parenting Time in Arizona

-Is a Presumption of Equal Parenting Time in Arizona Good for Children?
+Is There a Presumption of Equal Parenting Time in Arizona?

 Dr. Stahl indicated the transition to a presumption of equal parenting time in some states was, in part, to benefit children by potentially decreasing parental conflict.
 The idea is that parents are less likely to have a contentious relationship if they share equal parenting time.
 However, there is no psychological research supporting the supposition that shared parenting time reduces conflict between contentious parents.
 Dr. Stahl’s observations led him to conclude that shared parenting time does not diminish parental conflict.

 He emphasized that defaulting to a presumption of shared parenting time oversimplifies the complex task of determining what parenting time arrangements are in the best interest of a child.
 He indicated such an oversimplification risks children being placed in an arrangement that may cause harm to them.
 Instead, our focus should be on creating frequent and continuing contact with “the right schedule” that works well for the children.
 Dr. Stahl indicated research shows that a non-custodial parent who receives approximately 33% of the available parenting time, which parenting time is “well distributed,” works well for children.
 Dr. Stahl pointed out that we need to focus on the differences in parenting styles and needs of a child.
 He warns that a presumption of shared parenting time ignores these important dynamics.